 “I feel this burning desire inside me to connect deeply with the world and other human beings.
 I play music to spread its energy and beauty, to invite listeners to feel what I feel from music, and to hopefully find that space where we can share a fulfilling artistic experience.”

 Andrew Haug is a pianist from Cincinnati, OH, currently residing in New York City.
 He has performed throughout the United States and is active in many local groups.
 Andrew has had the honor of performing at the legendary Newport Jazz Festival as well as with notable musicians such as Duane Eubanks (Alicia Keys), Art Gore (Herbie Hancock), Josiah Wolf (WHY?), Craig Bailey (Ray Charles), John Von Ohlen (Stan Kenton), Fareed Haque (Arturo Sandoval), and Bill Mays (Frank Sinatra).
-Andrew graduated from Cincinnati’s College-Conservatory of Music with a degree in jazz performance.
+Andrew graduated from Cincinnati’s Conservatory of Music with a degree in jazz performance.

 He started showing serious interest in music at age 9 when he started to pick out melodies of his favorite songs on the piano.
-Before reading music, he learned to play classical pieces of Beethoven and Chopin by listening to his father play them on the piano.
+Before reading music, he learned to play classical works of Beethoven and Chopin by listening to his father play them on the piano.
 After many years of formal classical training, at the age of 16 he quickly developed an interest in jazz when he started watching performances of the Thelonious Monk Quartet.
 Andrew has gone on to study with jazz greats such as Steve Allee, Kim Pensyl, and Phil DeGreg, as well as prominent artists such as Shai Maestro, Jon Cowherd, and Guy Mintus.
 Andrew credits much of his success to his classical teacher, Elaine Leung-Wolf, and her specialty in the Taubman approach to piano technique.